browserengineering/book/book/visual-effects.md

 As you've seen, Tkinter has a canvas API, and so does Skia.
-The `with surface as canvas` Python code pattern we've been using for Skia makes this even more clear---in this case, the canvas is a temporary object created for the duration of the `with` construct that, when its API methods are called, affect the pixels in the surface.
+The `with surface as canvas` Python code pattern we've been using for Skia makes this even more clear---in this case, the canvas is a temporary object created for the duration of the `with` construct that, when its API methods are called, affects the pixels in the surface.

 [^more-than-one]: A layout object can have more than one surface, actually.